 Yes.
 Say no more really.
 Rip Ride Rocket will almost pull your face off it’s that fast!
 Transformers will make you smile so much, it’s so interactive.
 Simpsons might give you motion sickness so be careful with that one.
-A personal favourite is Spiderman, that ride has such cool theming.
+A personal favourite is Jimmy Fallon, that ride has such cool theming.
 I love the Tonight Show with Jimmy Fallon so I think that elevates the ride experience for me.
 My personal favourite moment is when Tariq from The Roots raps the safety instructions.
-Now in 2023 we also have Hagrids and Velocicoaster so there is lots of crazy fast rides.
+Now in 2023 we also have Hagrid’s so there is lots of crazy fast rides.
 Make a note though, if you have a youngster under 42 inches tall they won’t be able to ride the more crazy rides.

 If you can find Diagon Alley it is well worth a visit.
 I won’t go into too much detail here as it’s worthy of its own post but needless to say, if you’re a Harry Potter fan, it will completely blow you away.
 Make sure you pay a visit and look for the Dragon!

 No Universal Studios advice would be complete without a mention for the sweetshop just as you leave.
 A great chance to get some goodies for the journey back to your hotel or Villa.